camille-lanuel/cobol-jeu-du-pendu/README.md

 # Description

-The hangman game, implemented in Cobol for self-education purpose.
+This is a hangman game implemented in COBOL for self-education purposes.

-The game and all words are in French.
-The dictionary of words that the game can choose is in `words.txt`.
+The game and all the words are in French.
+The dictionary of words that the game can select is in the file `words.txt`.

 # What I learned